youngb10/advanced_computer_systems/project5/README.md

 <!-- ABOUT THE PROJECT -->

-## About Final Project
+## About the Project

-The object of the final project is to build a high speed memory controller using Verilog.
-The memory controller is one of the most complex components in a cpu die.
-It is responsible for, among others, recieving read and write requests from the cpu, creating a read and write queue, refreshing DRAM cells, managing row buffer management policies, and controlling address mapping schemes.
+The object of this project is to design a DDR memory controller using Verilog.
+The memory controller is one of the most complex components in the CPU and is used as an interface between the DRAM and the rest of the CPU.
+It is responsible for, among other things, recieving read and write requests from the CPU, scheduling the request order, implementing row-buffer management policies, and controlling address mapping schemes.

 <br />
 <div align="center">